Supreme Allied Commander: Cold War-era to present-day titles

-In June 2003, the commands were reshuffled.
+In June 2003, a new command structure was organised.
 One command was given responsibility for operations, and one for transforming the military components of the alliance to meet new challenges.
 In Europe, Allied Command Operations was established from the former Allied Command Europe, and given responsibility for all NATO military operations worldwide.
 However, for legal reasons, SACEUR retained the traditional title including Europe.
 In the United States, SACLANT was decommissioned and Allied Command Transformation established.
 The headquarters of ACT is at the former SACLANT headquarters in Norfolk, Virginia, USA.
-Each has a Supreme Allied Commander as its commander.
+Each has a Supreme Allied Commander reports to the NATO Military Committee, currently held by Admiral Giuseppe Cavo Dragone.